 When it comes to choosing your accommodations in Mindo Ecuador, my recommendation is to go for a place that is surrounded by nature — after all, that’s most likely the reason you chose to visit Mindo.
 There are some budget accommodations in town, but if you can afford to spend a bit more, try to stay away from the center.

-As I said, I highly recommend the Airbnb that we stayed at.
-It was incredibly peaceful and the location in the heart of the UNESCO protected biosphere was incredible.
-Wendy was a friendly host, and of course, those private hiking trails were awesome!
+As I said, I highly recommend Terrabambu Lodge.
+It’s incredibly peaceful and the location in the heart of the UNESCO protected biosphere was incredible.
+The staff is wonderful, and of course, those hiking trails are awesome!

 There are numerous properties available on Airbnb in Mindo, however, ranging from $10 a night to $120.
 Click here to have a look at the cabins and other beautiful accommodations.
 (Don’t forget to grab your Airbnb coupon!)